vpinball/libdmdutil/README.md

 ## DMD Dump Player

-`dmdutil-play-dump` plays an existing txt, rgb565, rgb888, or raw dump and sends the frames to all attached DMDs.
+`dmdutil-play-dump` plays an existing txt, rgb565, rgb888, raw, or zipped dump and sends the frames to all attached DMDs.
+Zipped dumps are auto-detected.
 Txt/raw inputs are sent as
 2-bit or 4-bit data frames, while rgb565/rgb888 inputs are sent as color frames.
 The timestamps in the dump represent the absolute time
 (ms since start).
 It can optionally connect to a remote DMD server and can dump txt/rgb565/rgb888 while playing (raw output is not supported).
 Dump output uses the live DMD dumpers (same as libdmdutil), so colorized frames are preserved.
 By default, playback uses the original frame timings from the dump.
 Use `--delay-ms` to cap the per-frame delay; if a frame's original duration is shorter, the original duration is used.
+When `--serum-profile` or `--serum-profile-sparse` is enabled, process RAM usage is also logged periodically and at the end.

 `dmdutil-play-dump` accepts these command line options:
 ```
-  -i, --input=FILE               Input dump file (.txt, .565.txt, .888.txt, or .raw)
+  -i, --input=FILE               Input dump file (.txt, .565.txt, .888.txt, .raw, or .zip)
   -a, --alt-color-path=PATH      Alt color base path (optional, enables Serum colorization)
   -d, --depth=VALUE              Bit depth to send (2 or 4) (optional, default is 2)
   -s, --server=HOST[:PORT]       Connect to a DMD server (optional)